trustoverip/tswg-cesr-specification/spec/spec.md

 Similarly, a 64-byte raw binary value needs 2 lead bytes to make the combination 66 bytes in length, where 66 is the next integer multiple of 3 greater than 64.
 When converted, the result is 88 characters in length.
 The number of pad characters added on the result of the Base64 conversion of a 64-byte raw binary is also 2.

 In summary, there are two possibilities for CESR's coding scheme to ensure a composable 24-bit alignment.
 The first is to add trailing pad characters post-conversion.
-The second is to add leading pad bytes pre-conversion.
+The second is to add leading pad bytes to the value portion pre-conversion, effectively placing the padding after the framing code but before the value i.e. mid-padding.
 Because of the greater readability of the value portion of both the fully qualified Text, ‘T’, or fully qualified Binary, ‘B’, domain representations, the second approach was chosen for CESR.

+Therefore all CESR primitives MUST employ mid-padding as defined above.

 #### Multiple code table approach

 The design goals for CESR Framing Codes include minimizing the Framing Code size for the most frequently used (most popular) codes while also supporting a sufficiently comprehensive set of codes for all foreseeable current and future applications.
 This requires a high degree of both flexibility and extensibility.
 This is best achieved with multiple code tables with a different coding scheme optimized for a different set of features instead of a single one-size-fits-all scheme.
 A specification that supports multiple coding schemes may appear on the surface to be much more complex to implement, but careful design of the coding schemes can reduce implementation complexity by using a relatively simple single integrated parse and conversion table.
 Parsing in any given Domain given Stable type codes may then be implemented with a single function that simply reads the appropriate type selector in the table to know how to parse and convert the rest of the Primitive.

+Each code table MUST be uniquely indicated by the first character of the type code in the 'T' domain.

 ## Text coding scheme design